Seikomi/Janus-Server/readme.md

 The main goal of this project is to be easily extended to a more complex services server with a design oriented on user defined commands and inheritance.
-You can see a example of an extension with the project GrooveBerry. (link coming soon)
+You can see a example of an extension with the project GrooveBerry.

 ## Installation with Eclipse

-* First, clone this repository with `File>Import...>Git>Projects from Git` wizard.
+* First, clone this repository with `File > Import... > Git > Projects from Git` wizard.
 * Choose `Clone URI` and paste the Web URI : `https://github.com/Seikomi/Janus-Server.git`.
 * Enter your Github login and password, and select all branchs of the project.
 * Select the directory when you want to clone the repository on your file system.